How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Better!
 Script execution time is vastly decreased, as well as time to First Contentful Paint (when content is first visible) and Total Blocking Time (when a file is loading/executing and other files have to wait to load, this adds to blocking time).
 This is because the server doesn’t need to generate content.
 It simply needs to send the html files and other assets to the client.

-How to Export Wordpress to a Static Site
+How to Export WordPress to a Static Site

 There are several plugins that will handle the export for you, so you don’t have to do it manually!